Registering a Commercial Lease on Title — What It Means in Practice

 However, not all leases are registered.

-The decision often depends on factors such as the length of the lease, the structure of the arrangement, and the intentions of the parties.
+The decision often depends on factors such as the length of the lease, the structure of the arrangement, and the commercial intentions of the parties.
+Shorter or less complex arrangements may not require registration, whereas longer-term or higher-value leases are more likely to benefit from it.

-There are also procedural and cost considerations that may influence the approach taken.
+There are also procedural and cost considerations that may influence the approach taken, including registration fees, lender consent requirements, and timing within the broader transaction.

-We have seen situations where parties assumed registration was automatic, and others where registration was not considered until later in the transaction.
+We have seen situations where parties assumed registration was automatic, and others where it was not considered until later in the transaction.

 Both can create uncertainty.

-The key is understanding whether registration aligns with the commercial and legal position of the parties.
+The key question is not simply whether a lease can be registered, but whether registration aligns with the commercial and legal position of the parties.

-At JKA & Co Conveyancing, we assist clients in structuring lease arrangements and advising whether registration on title is appropriate.
+At JKA & Co Conveyancing, we assist clients in structuring lease arrangements and advising whether registration on title is appropriate, ensuring that the position reflects both the legal requirements and the commercial intention of the parties.

 If you are entering into a commercial lease and want to understand whether it should be registered, please contact us and we can assist.